AkseliVa/Vaahteraliiga/README.md

 # Vaahteraliiga

-A website created with React and Node.js.
+A website created with React, Node.js and MongoDB.

 I used to play american football here in Finland and still like to follow the sport especially Vaahteraliiga.
 So I made this website to follow the current status of the league.